fallen-icarus/cardano-swaps/README.md

 fundamentally no way for algorithms that are based soley on supply and demand to properly reflect the true market sentiment.
 And when market sentiment cannot be accurately reflected, misallocation of resources is inevitable (ie, an unhealthy economy).
-- Batchers can always take advantage of their priviledged position as middle-men - MEV will always be an issue as long as using middle-men is required.
-Permissioned batchers exacerbate this issue since only the "chosen few" can even have this opportunity.
+- Batchers can always take advantage of their priviledged position as middle-men - miner extractible value (MEV) will always be an issue as long as using middle-men is required.
+Permissioned batchers exacerbate this issue since only the "chosen few" can even have this unique opportunity to rip off users.
 - Batcher based protocols cannot trustlessly compose - since LPs require going through middle-men, the ultimate transaction for Alice will likely not even be seen by Alice prior to submission to the blockchain.
 How can Alice express that she wants her swap composed with an options contract and expect it to be trustlessly executed?
-This is not an issue of standards.
-The only way for the composition to be trustless is if the smart contract itself enforced it.
-This requires two things: the smart contract must support **arbitrary** compositions and the logic must be extremely cheap since the logic of the actual dApps must also be executed in the same transaction.
-These requirements are fundamentally impossible to satisfy.
-Smart contracts are effectively embedded systems that only have so much memory and steps available in a given transaction.
-The current limits are not even close to the required limits to satisfy the above two requirements. **P2P protocols do not have the same limitations since Alice personally creates and signs her own transaction.** The above two requirements are only requirements when middle-men are creating and executing transactions on the behalf of users.
+How can Bob also do this?
+Finally, how can the smart contracts enforce that *both* Alice's and Bob's compositions are properly executed when their requests are batched together?
+This is not an issue of standards; this is an issue of whether or not the required composition logic can even fit in a transaction where other dApp logic is being executed.
+The only way for the composition to be trustless is if smart contracts enforced it.
+To put it concretely, in Alice's composition, the swap logic and the options logic must both be executed in the same transaction where the composition logic is executed.
+Given the very small amount of execution units available to scripts in a transaction, is there even room for this extra logic?
+The composition logic requires two things: it must support *arbitrary* compositions and it must be extremely cheap since the logic of the actual dApps being composed must also be executed in the same transaction.
+*P2P protocols do not have the same limitations since Alice personally creates and signs her own transaction.* The above two requirements are only requirements when middle-men are creating and executing transactions on the behalf of users.
+Even if some composition logic could fit in the transaction, would it actually support arbitrary composition (as opposed to only a few priviledged dApps being supported)?
+Even if the answer to this question is yes, that extra logic being executed means less space for other dApps to compose in the transaction.
+Therefore, protocols that require batchers will never be able to offer the the same level of trustless composition as fully P2P protocols.
+The only way to actually match the level of composition of P2P protocols is for the batcher based composition to *not be trustless* (without the composition logic, more dApps can fit in a transaction).
 - No delegation control or voting control while using the DEX - DEXs try to issue governance tokens to get around this but fair distribution of the governance tokens is rarely accomplished (it is a very hard problem).
 Even if the governance tokens were distributed fairly, they are largely just for